Orchard Park Secondary School: Program specialization

 Orchard Park Secondary School offers specialized programs for students with certain areas of interest.
 Specialized courses include: Hospitality & Tourism, Robotics, Basketball Academy, Football Academy and Cosmetology & Fashion.
 Specialized programs are intended to help students gain access to post secondary education in a specific field or have tools to join the workforce.
 For students entering post-secondary education or entering the workforce alike, the school offers a Specialist High Skills Major in Hospitality and Tourism.
 Through this program, students also obtain their SmartServe Certification, First-Aid Certification, Customer Service Certification, Food Safety Certification, and WHMIS Certification over the 11th and 12th grade Hospitality and Tourism courses.

-Program highlights

-Orchard Park Secondary School takes part in the following programs: